jlipps/unity-plugin-workshop/README.md

 # Unity Plugin Workshop

 This is the workbook for a workshop led by Jonathan Lipps on how to use the [Appium AltUnity Plugin](https://github.com/projectxyzio/appium-altunity-lugin).
 Make sure you have taken care of the prerequisites before following this workbook.
+It's also a good idea to have the plugin README and docs open for reference.

 * [Prerequisites](#prerequisites)
   * [Unity](#unity)